smilers/windows-itpro-docs/windows/configuration/keyboard-filter/index.md

 ## Terminology

-* **Turn on, enable:** Make the setting available to the device and optionally apply the settings to the device.
-Generally *turn on* is used in the user interface or control panel, whereas *enable* is used for command line.
+- **Turn on, enable:** Make the setting available to the device and optionally apply the settings to the device.
+Generally *turn on* is used in the user interface or control panel, whereas *enable* is used for command line

-* **Configure:** To customize the setting or subsettings.
+- **Configure:** To customize the setting or subsettings

-* **Embedded Keyboard Filter:** This feature is called Embedded Keyboard Filter in Windows 10, version 1511.
+- **Embedded Keyboard Filter:** This feature is called Embedded Keyboard Filter in Windows 10, version 1511

-* **Keyboard Filter:** This feature is called Keyboard Filter in Windows 10, version 1607 and later.
+- **Keyboard Filter:** This feature is called Keyboard Filter in Windows 10, version 1607 and later

 ## Turn on Keyboard Filter